George L. K. Morris: Legacy

 In 2014, Harry Holtzman and L. K. Morris, two founding members of American Abstract Artists were paired in an intimate 2-man exhibit, curated by Kinney Frelinghuysen and Madalena Holtzman, and designed to evoke an informal conversation between the two artists.
 L.K.
 Morris Harry Holtzman Pioneers of American Modernism: Points of Contact.
 Essays by T. Kinney Frelinghuysen, Madalena Holtzman, Wietse Coppes.
 Catalogue published on the occasion of the exhibition from June 26 to October 12, 2014 at the Frelinghuysen Morris House and Studio in Lenox.

-This exhibition marked also the beginning of a collaboration between the Estates of George L. K. Morris and Harry Holtzman, with support of the Netherlands Institute for Art History.
+This exhibition marked also the beginning of a collaboration between the Estates of George L. K. Morris and Holtzman, with support of the Netherlands Institute for Art History.
 The collaboration aimed at sharing, editing and exhibiting new historical materials related and connected to the world of abstract art of the seminal period of the 1930s and 1940s in Europe and in the USA.
 For this reason in this first show were present also the works of other European protagonists of the time like Jean Hélion, Cesar Domela, and Ben Nicholson.

 A project, that duly enlarged and in the details curated will be evolving into a wider exhibition initiative.

 Morris' artworks appear in numerous museum collections, including The Phillips Collection and the Smithsonian American Art Museum.
 He is best known for his brightly colored, geometric hard-edge paintings, such as Recessional, from 1950, in the collection of the Honolulu Museum of Art.

 Personal life

 In 1935, Morris married fellow artist Estelle Condit "Suzy" Frelinghuysen (1911–1988).
 She was the daughter of Frederick Frelinghuysen (1848-1936) and his wife Estelle B. Kinney.
 Their Lenox, Massachusetts home and studio, constructed in 1930-1941, is now a museum.
 They had a dog, a red haired Pekingese named "Miss Rose," who was listed in the Social Register in 1936.

 Morris died in an automobile accident, in Stockbridge, Massachusetts on June 26, 1975.
-He was interred at Woodlawn Cemetery in the Bronx, New York.